Save big (up to $1,875) on small business tools with our free membership, business.com+

 There are significant upfront and maintenance costs.

-There are monthly subscription fees in perpetuity for each user.
+There are monthly subscription fees for each user.

-There’s the potential for lower monthly long-term costs due to owning your equipment.
+There’s potential for lower long-term monthly costs because you own the equipment.

 Virtual PBX vs. cloud PBX